Introduction to Form 10 K

 Benefits of Form 10 K

 - Form 10 K explains the Company’s Finance, Risk and also gives an idea about the future prospect of Management.

-- Form 10 K is prospectus for potential investors to take their investment decisions.
+- Form 10 K is a prospectus for potential investors to take their investment decisions.

 - Form 10 K is the important documents introduced by the SEC to ensure transparency for the investors and to ensure true information flow.